acidjazz/tryg/README.md

 ### what?

-tryg is a minimal PHP framework named after (Trygve Reenskaug)[http://en.wikipedia.org/wiki/Trygve_Reenskaug], the inventor of the MVC structure. tryg uses Jade for templating and Stylus for CSS preprocessing, but instead of porting their functionality, tryg uses their API's with sockets.
+tryg is a minimal PHP framework named after [Trygve Reenskaug](http://en.wikipedia.org/wiki/Trygve_Reenskaug), the inventor of the MVC structure. tryg uses Jade for templating and Stylus for CSS preprocessing, but instead of porting their functionality, tryg uses their API's with sockets.

 ### installation